mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 ### .NET GC Sample

 So now we have an idea about what the goals of the GC are, lets take a look at how it goes about things.
 Fortunately those nice developers at Microsoft released a [GC Sample](https://github.com/dotnet/coreclr/blob/master/src/gc/sample/GCSample.cpp) that shows you, at a basic level, how you can use the full .NET GC in your own code.
-After building the sample (and [finding a few bugs in the process](https://github.com/dotnet/coreclr/pull/2582)), I was able to get a simple, single-threaded GC up and running.
+After building the sample (and [finding a few bugs in the process](https://github.com/dotnet/coreclr/pull/2582)), I was able to get a simple, single-threaded Workstation GC up and running.

-What's interesting about the sample application is that is clearly shows you what actions the .NET Runtime has to perform to make the GC work.
-So for instance, at a high-level the process that the runtime needs to go through to allocate an object is the following:
+What's interesting about the sample application is that it clearly shows you what actions the .NET Runtime has to perform to make the GC work.
+So for instance, at a high-level the runtime needs to go through the following process to allocate an object:

 1. `AllocateObject(..)`
   - See below for the code and explanation of the allocation process